bcgov/ols-geocoder/faults.md

 Name | Definition | Penalty
 -------: | --------------- | -----:
 <a name="CIVIC_NUMBER.missing">Civic Number Missing</a> | A given address didn't contain a civic number but one was found.
 <a name="CIVIC_NUMBER.notInAnyBlock">Civic Number Not In Any Block</a> | A given civic number is not in any known address range for a given street in a given locality.
-The street within the given locality is returned with a match precision of STREET.
+The street within the given locality is returned with a match precision of STREET.|10
 <a name="CIVIC_NUMBER_SUFFIX.notMatched">Civic Number Suffix Not Matched</a> | A given civic number suffix for a given civic number and street was not found in a given locality.
 <a name="LOCALITY.isAlias">Locality Is Alias</a>	| A given civic number and street were found in an alias of the given locality but not the locality itself.
 <a name="LOCALITY.missing">Locality Missing</a> | A given address didn’t contain a locality name but one was found that contains the given civic number and street.